oampo/thinkful-projects/React/starrating.md

-# Seeing stars: Building Variable Rating Component
+title:                  Seeing Stars: Building Variable Rating Component
+description:
+duration:               4 hours
+skill_level:            Intermediate
+core_concepts:          [To come]
+prerequisite_concepts:  [To come]

+tags:                   React
+date_implemented:       June 30, 2015
+slug:                   seeing-stars-react

 You've been hired by Netflix to spice up their website with a new stars rating view in React.
 Some movies, they tell you, are going to have a bonus _sixth_ star in addition to the original five, which they figure will really up their average ratings.
 If that goes well, a seventh star might even be on the event horizon.